Can Hydrangeas Grow in Clay Soil? Master the Challenge

 18. Seasonal Themes

 Consider planning your garden with seasonal themes in mind.
-Planting bulbs like daffodils and tulips around your hydrangeas can create a stunning spring display while adding ornamental grasses can bring a touch of elegance in the fall.
+Planting bulbs like daffodils and tulips around your hydrangeas can create a stunning spring display, while adding ornamental grasses can bring a touch of elegance in the fall.

 19. Record Keeping